 example.com/mypage, and metrics for the transcoded page are shown as

-Will my pages be transcoded for users on faster networks?
+Will my pages be transcoded for users on faster clients?

-- Pages will not be transcoded if the user is on a fast network.
+- Pages will not be transcoded if the user is using a fast client.

 Will my pages be transcoded for users doing searches from desktop computers or tablets?

-- Pages will be transcoded only for users on mobile phones, not desktop or tablets.
+- Pages will be transcoded only for users on mobile phones, not desktops or tablets.

 What browsers are supported?

-- Pages are currently transcoded for searches from the Chrome browser and the Android browser (version 2.3+).
+- Pages are currently transcoded for searches from the Chrome browser and the Android browser (version 2.3+), as well as Google Go.

 Do you cache my transcoded page?

 - Pages are generally transcoded when the user requests them, from the current version of the page.
-Google caches the main content for a only a few minutes.
+Google caches the main content for up to 24 hours.
 Other resources such as CSS, JS and images could be cached longer.

 Do you transcode just the page linked by search results, or do you transcode the whole site?